dylanrdrake/appeng-firebase-mysql/README.md

-# EZ Menu

-A simple menu making application that stores User data and menu data in a MySQL database and publishes menus to public objects on Google Storage.
-Uses Firebase
+# Python Flask App boilerplate for Appengine

-Authentication, Google App Engine, Google Cloud SQL and Google Storage.
+Firebase Authentication, Google App Engine, Google Cloud SQL

 You'll need to have [Python 2.7](https://www.python.org/) and the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en) installed and initialized to an App Engine project before running the code in